Generic Name: lenalidomide (LEN-a-LID-oh-mide)

 - Tell your doctor or dentist you take lenalidomide before you receive any medical or dental care, emergency care, or surgery.

-- Lab tests, including liver function, pregnancy tests, and complete blood cell counts, may be performed while you use lenalidomide.
+- Lab tests, including liver function, pregnancy tests, complete blood cell counts, and thyroid function, may be performed while you use lenalidomide.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use lenalidomide with caution in the ELDERLY; they may be more sensitive to its effects.